Expand abbreviation with

 Add edit point at the end of template

 In this area, specify the BEM separators for the class names, modifiers and short elements.
-Refer to the Emmet documentation for details.
+For more information, refer to the Emmet documentation.

 Filters enabled by default